kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

   - The CS is deployed as a global component in implementations with multiple Kyma clusters where one cluster takes the role of a master.
   - The CS exposes a secured connection for requesting client certificates signed with root CA.
-  - The CS exposes a secured connection for requesting server certificates signed with root CA and deployed to Kyma runtime.
+  - The CS exposes a secured connection for requesting server certificates signed with root CA and deployed to Kyma cluster.
   - The client certificate enables a trusted connection with the central Kyma cluster where the App Registry is stored.
-  - The client certificate enables a trusted connection with the Kyma runtime where the server certificate is delivered.
+  - The client certificate enables a trusted connection with the Kyma cluster where the server certificate is delivered.
   - The server certificate enables a trusted connection with central Kyma cluster.
   - For standalone Kyma clusters, the Connector Service is deployed locally and works in the same manner.